sauravjha490/Laptop-Price-Predictor/README.md

-# Project
+# Laptop Price Predictor
-I developed this portfolio website using Python Flask framework and build the model using Jupyter Notebook.
+I developed this portfolio website using the Python Flask framework and build the model using Jupyter Notebook.